 34 Even though I was a small kid, I got good at every sport I played except soccer.
 I also developed a bad temper; I didn’t just want to win, I wanted to crush.

 35 As good as I thought I was, and my friends thought I was, I never made an all star team.
-I learned on a fluke 20 years later that the coaches thought anyone could play outfield so they loaded the team with pitchers and put them in the outfield.
+I learned on a fluke 20 years later that the coaches thought that though I was good, anyone could play outfield.
+So they loaded the team with pitchers and put them in the outfield.
 Sigh…

 36 I won many bowling trophies, and a few times I was listed in national youth bowling magazines, which was really cool.

-37 The first bowling tournament I ever went to involved going to a town where the locals had never seen a black person in person.
-They were all very nice but they were all curious.
+37 The first bowling tournament I ever went to involved going to a town where the locals had never seen a black person outside of TV.
+They were all very nice, but they were also curious.
 Everyone had to shake my hand and they all stood behind me watching me bowl in that tournament.
 I was slightly unnerved and didn’t do well, but I behaved and they still liked me.
 That trip was also the first time I’d seen a Pizza Hut.

 38 I was also a Boy Scout, but we kept having changes in who was leading the troop because, well, military men get moved a lot.

-39 The first Boy Scout camporee I went to was in Fort Kent Maine.
+39 The first Boy Scout camporee (that’s what they called it) I went to was in Fort Kent, Maine.
 It was winter and the temperatures were around -20F.
 Turns out most of the 400 kids from the state that came had never met a black person either, so once again I was very popular and had to behave.
 My troop won 11 of the 14 awards and our leader, knowing a good thing when one was presented, sent me up to accept each award.

 41 My dad came to watch me play a game of basketball, where I showed my bad temper.
-He wouldn’t come see me do anything again for 5 years, and I learned how to control myself when he was around.
+He wouldn’t come see me do anything again for 4 years.
+I learned how to control myself when he was around.
 My mother never saw me play any sports.

 42 Speaking of bad temper, remember when I said I’ve never broken any bones?
 I meant my bones.
 I broke a kid’s collarbone, a kid’s arm, another kid’s fingers and one other kid’s teeth (not just one; I shattered his front 8 teeth) playing football and basketball.
 They were all accidents, but I was an intense player.
 None of the games were organized, all pick up, but I was known to throw elbows; I hated to lose, and never got used to it as a kid.

-43 I got demoted in 7th grade a level because I had problems keeping up with some of the other kids, even though my grade never fell below an 80 average.
+43 I got demoted in 7th grade a level (the school system had levels from 1-6; I was dropped to 2) because I had problems keeping up with some of the other kids, even though my grade never fell below an 80 average.
 I never learned how to study, but eventually realized that if I just read the books I could at least pull a B in every class except math.

-44 In 8th grade, I brought home my first C because I didn’t like the teacher.
+44 In 8th grade, I brought home my first C, in history, because I didn’t like the teacher.
 My parents punished me by saying I couldn’t watch TV for two weeks.
 I went to my room & turned on the radio and that’s the day I discovered music for real.

 45 The real day I learned about sex was so traumatic that I didn’t sleep for a week.
-When I finally told Mom what was bothering me, because I must have been goofy after not sleeping eventually, my parents bought me a set of encyclopedias about the subject.
-We never talked about it ever, but those books were illuminating. lol
+When I finally told Mom what was bothering me, because I must have been goofy after not sleeping, my parents bought me a set of encyclopedias about the subject.
+We never talked about it, but those books were illuminating. lol

-48 I also got my biggest lesson about class systems.
+48 I also got my biggest lesson about class systems and leadership.
 At Loring, officers lived on the other side of the base from non-commissioned officers.
 My dad was a block captain though, so we got some special privileges because of that.
 I also learned just how much officers seemed to respect my dad, even though he was a master sergeant; major leadership lessons there.

 49 I had my first job at 13 bagging groceries at the commissary (grocery store on a military base).
 We got paid in tips.
 I liked that job, but got fired for a stupid reason.
 When I told my dad we went back up there, he talked to the man (who was a staff sergeant), the guy relented and said I could have my job back and Dad said no. It was a lesson on teaching people how to treat you and keeping one’s pride.

-50 In 9th grade my English teacher was racist.
+50 In 9th grade, when I started high school which was off base, my English teacher was racist.
 He was the first teacher I sent my dad to school to talk to.
 My dad said any grade I got in that class that was at least passing he would accept from me.
-I got a 78 4 quarters in a row; yeah, right!
+I got a 78 four quarters in a row; yeah, right!

 51 The basketball coach wanted me on the school team but Mom wouldn’t allow it.
 Blizzards came up often and she worried about me because we didn’t have school buses to take us to games; how strange was that?

-52 They didn’t close school unless it was colder than 30 below, and often the temperatures were around 25 below; so sad… But they did close for blizzards, which could come at any time between October and June.
+52 They didn’t close school unless it was colder than 25 below, and often the temperatures were around that; so sad… But they did close for blizzards, which could come at any time between October and June.
 Yes, I said June, as it snowed once during a baseball game.

 53 In high school in Maine, school starts in August so they can shut it down for 3-4 weeks for potato picking season.
 I decided to try my hand at picking potatoes in 10th grade.
 I was the only one of all my friends who kept going back every day after the first day.
-We’d wait out at one of the gates by 4AM and a truck would drive up to take us… somewhere; I never knew where I was, and this was before cellphones and some of the farms didn’t have phones.
-We got paid 40 cents a barrel, got lunch at noon, and they took you back to the base around 4PM because it would get dark.
-I didn’t make a lot of money but I felt I learned a lesson about dedication and not quitting
+We’d wait out at one of the gates by 4AM, and a truck would drive up to take us… somewhere.
+I never knew where I was, this was before cellphones, and some of the farms didn’t have phones.
+We got paid 40 cents a barrel, got to eat lunch at noon (which we had to bring), and they took you back to the base around 4PM because it would get dark.
+I didn’t make a lot of money but I felt I learned a lesson about dedication and not quitting.

-54 We left Maine in June 1975 because my dad had to retire.
+54 We left Maine in June 1975 because Dad had to “unofficially” retire.
 I pitched my first and only baseball game a few days before we left.
-I struck out 13, hit 7, and lost the game even though I also hit my one and only home run.
+I struck out 13 kids, hit 7, and lost the game even though I also hit my one and only home run.

-55 Two weeks later, Arthur Ashe won Wimbledon and my dad and I started playing tennis.
+55 Two weeks later, Arthur Ashe won Wimbledon and Dad and I started playing tennis.
 We beat everyone we played, and then I beat everyone I played until I got to college.
 I still had a bad temper if I lost even one game.

-56 I went from a school of maybe 300 kids to one with over 3,800, and if there were 50 black kids at that school I’d be surprised since there were only 5 in my graduating class of 868.
-Yes, I was initially scared, but also almost got into a fight my first day there.
+56 I went from a school of maybe 300 kids in Maine to one with over 3,800 in Liverpool, and if there were 50 black kids at that school I’d be surprised, since there were only 5 in my graduating class of 868.
+I was initially scared, but also almost got into a fight my first day there.

-57 I never played school sports per se, but I played all the intramural sports and some independent sports as well.
-My team won every intramural sport I every played my last year.
+57 I never played school sports per se, but I played all the intramural sports and some independent sports in my senior year.
+My teams won every intramural sports championship I played in.
 I was the school badminton and ping pong champion.
-And the popular kids hated me but it was more because I was considered an outsider than anything else.
+And the popular kids hated me, but it was more because I was considered an outsider than anything else.

-58 I also became the first kid at that school to ever get a perfect score on the math achievement test; yes, I’d gotten good at math.
+58 I also became the first kid at that school to ever get a perfect score on the math achievement test.
 It earned me multiple scholarship letters and a place in Who’s Who.

 59 The school I went to was strong in swimming, winning 7 state championships when I got there.
 I took mandatory swimming as a senior in gym.
 I almost drowned, and thus I haven’t been in a pool since October 1976, and I’m never getting in one again.